 So where does this post go from here?
 What do I do for the remaining 27 days of this challenge?
 Is this going to end up feeling like yet another part of my life that is failing?

-This used to be so damned therapeutic.
+This used to be so therapeutic.

 I guess I could always fall back on the old "here's a recap of my day" post.
 I might die from eye rolling, but at least I could fill up part of the page.
 It hasn't been a bad day.
 I spent it with family, and we celebrated my daughter's birthday (again and we still haven't had her official party).
 I was surrounded by people who make me feel loved.
 But there was still the struggle to put on a happy face and pretend I'm "normal."
 I've worked so hard to perfect the appearance that I'm okay, that I'm happy and healthy.
 It's not that I'm trying to mislead people.
 I don't do it to be fake or to convince people that I or my life is perfect.
 If any of you have known me very long (or have read this blog), you know I try to be pretty honest about how I feel and what I believe.
 It's like the time someone told me she was glad I "finally got pregnant."
 I'd only tried for four months and asked her what she meant.
 She said she assumed that I must be having fertility issues since we had been married so long and didn't have children.
-I reminded her that if that had been true, she would have read about it on Facebook because I have a (bad?) habit of putting my shit OUT there.
+I reminded her that if that had been true, she would have read about it on Facebook because I have a (bad?) habit of putting my business OUT there.